Is an Insulinoma?

 - double vision or blurred vision

-- weight gain
+- sudden weight gain

-Symptoms that are more serious may include:
+that are seen in more serious cases of insulinoma may include:

 - loss of consciousness or coma

 In some cases, insulinomas can get bigger and spread to other